shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/online-advertising-and-ad-tech-glossary.md

 Information included in any data set that allows users of the data to resolve the real-world identity of the data subject.

-### Premium Entertainment Satellite - PESAT is the delivery of premium
+### Premium entertainment satellite

-channels (HBO, STARZ, etc.) over satellites.
+PESAT is the delivery of premium channels (HBO, STARZ, etc.) over satellites.

 ### PHP session ID